RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Themes

-ES-DE ships with the Slate and Modern themes and additional ones can be installed using the built-in theme downloader.
+ES-DE ships with the Linear, Modern and Slate themes and additional ones can be installed using the built-in theme downloader.
 More themes made specifically for ES-DE can be found on the Internet, and you can customize or create your own ones too.
+Note that on Android specifically only the Linear theme is bundled with the application, but Modern and Slate can be installed via the theme downloader.

-As of ES-DE 2.2.0 no legacy EmulationStation themes are supported, such as those from RetroPie ES.
-Only themes made specifically for ES-DE will work.
+ES-DE does not support EmulationStation themes, such as those from RetroPie, Recalbox, RetroBat or Batocera.

 There are several user-selectable theme options in the _UI Settings_ menu, most notably _Theme variant_ which is essentially a form of theme profile.
 This could be anything, like different ways to navigate the themes, different layouts and designs etc. Additionally the _Theme color scheme_ setting makes it possible to select between different color schemes, if supported by the theme.
+You can change the font size too for themes that offer this, via the _Theme font size_ setting.
 The two remaining options _Theme aspect ratio_ and _Theme transitions_ are also important but you can normally leave them at their default _Automatic_ values, especially the _Theme aspect ratio_ option as it will be automatically detected.
 Be aware that all these theme settings are optional, it's up to the theme developer whether to add support for them to their themes.

-Themes are most easily installed using the built-in theme downloader, but you can also manually add them to your ES-DE home directory, i.e. `~/ES-DE/themes/`.
+Themes are most easily installed using the built-in theme downloader, but you can also manually add them to your ES-DE home directory, i.e. `ES-DE/themes/`.
 By just adding them there, one folder each, they will be found during startup and you can then choose between them via the _UI Settings_ menu on the main menu.
 If using the portable release of ES-DE on Windows, the ES-DE application data can be found in the root of the ES-DE directory.

-Although you should place additional themes in your ES-DE home directory, the default Slate and Modern themes are located in the installation folder as they come bundled with the application.
+Although you should place additional themes in your ES-DE application data directory, the Linear, Modern and Slate themes are located in the installation folder as they come bundled with the application.
 For example this could be `/usr/share/es-de/themes/` on Linux, `/Applications/ES-DE.app/Contents/Resources/themes/` on macOS or `C:\Program Files\ES-DE\themes\` on Windows.
 If using the portable ES-DE release on Windows, the themes folder will be located in the root of the ES-DE directory.

 Note that if using the AppImage release on Linux, then there is no installation folder as all files are contained inside the AppImage file.

-If you would like to customize the Slate or Modern themes, simply make a copy of their directories to `~/ES-DE/themes/` and then those copies will take precedence over the ones in the application installation directory.
+If you would like to customize the Linear, Modern or Slate themes, simply make a copy of their directories to `ES-DE/themes/` and then those copies will take precedence over the ones in the application installation directory.

 Refer to the official themes list for a selection of high-quality themes (these are also available via the built-in theme downloader):\
 https://gitlab.com/es-de/themes/themes-list

-![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _This is a screenshot of the Modern theme that is bundled with ES-DE in addition to the default Slate theme._
+![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _This is a screenshot of the Slate theme that is bundled with ES-DE in addition to the default Linear theme._

 ## Theme downloader